Siemens investigates fatal electric aircraft crash in Hungary

 Siemens in recent years has been working on developing electric motors for aircraft, and two years ago signed a collaboration agreement with Airbus to develop propulsion systems for electrically-powered passenger planes.

-Reporting by John Revill; Editing by Adrian Croft
+Reporting by John Revill, additional reporting by Krisztina Than in Budapest; Editing by Adrian Croft